 They aren’t just delicious — blueberries have also been proven to improve cognition.
 By purchasing them dried, you get the ease of taking them anywhere and not worrying about them expiring in a few days’ time.
 In most recipes, you can also change the raisins for dried blueberries, making for a simple swap with lots of brain-boosting power.
 They can also be rehydrated in water, and then used in a sauce or fruity topping for Greek yogurt.

-Canned beans are notoriously easier to use than dried, since the hours of soaking and cooking have been done for you.
+Canned beans are notoriously easier to use than dried because the hours of soaking and cooking has been done for you.
 While all beans have lots of fiber, black beans stand out for their anthocyanins, which are the antioxidants that give them their dark color.
 It’s the same antioxidant that colors blackberries and forbidden rice.
 Unsure how to incorporate black beans into your meals?
-Check out these tips for turning a can of beans into a healthy dinner.
+Check out these 7 Ways to Turn a Can of Black Beans into a Healthy Dinner.

 Whether you’re #teamPB or #teamAB, you have to admit that there are dozens of uses for almond butter.
 Whether it’s to make energy balls or stew, almond butter is a healthy source of vitamin E, fiber, and biotin.
 Costco’s almond butter contains nothing but roasted almonds, which is a wonderful change from brands that include added oil or sugar.

 6. Prince of Peace Wisconsin American Ginseng Slices

 Ginseng is a Chinese herb that has been studied for its uses in ailments from cancer to diabetes, and by purchasing it sliced, you’re just one teacup away from reaping its rewards.
 Costco’s Panax ginseng from Prince of Peace is American-grown on Wisconsin soil, which has the ideal conditions for the plant.
 In addition to making tea, sliced ginseng can be added to broths, soups, and stews.